NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 ## What will you learn?

-This guide introduces the functionality of Nix Package Manager to write automated tests to debug NixOS configurations independent of a working NixOS installation.
+This guide introduces the functionality of Nixpkgs to write automated tests to debug NixOS configurations independent of a working NixOS installation.

 ## What do you need?